Complex-Intelligent-Systems/Map-Labeling/README.md

 # WIVACE 2023 Results: A Tabu Search Algorithm for the Map Labeling Problem

 This repository contains the results presented at the XVII International Workshop on Artificial Life and Evolutionary Computation (WIVACE 2023) in Venice, Italy, from 6-8 September 2023.
 The paper titled "**A Tabu Search Algorithm for the Map Labeling Problem**" was presented by the authors *Claudia Cavallaro, Vincenzo Cutello, Mario Pavone, and Francesco Zito*.
-It will be part of the conference proceedings that will be published by Springer in the **Communications in Computer and Information Science (CCIS) series.**
+It is part of the conference proceedings that is published by Springer in the **Communications in Computer and Information Science (CCIS) series.** (https://doi.org/10.1007/978-3-031-57430-6_2).

 *Department of Mathematics and Computer Science University of Catania